 - Managers should talk about their own struggles with these and other topics, discuss the tools they have used to cope and share how they have been supported by peers and senior leaders.

 - Listen to how employees are talking, not just to what they are saying.

 Employees want an environment where they feel valued and appreciated.
 And, especially, feel recognized for how hard they are working to keep it all together.
 While real data helps, we shouldn’t need a survey to remind us of that.

-Integral recently released the Employee Activation Index, a measurement of employee personal values and readiness to support an organization’s goals.
+Integral recently released our inaugural Employee Activation Index, a measurement of employee personal values and readiness to support an organization’s goals.